MRtrix3/mrtrix3/docs/reference/config_file_options.rst

 *  **NIfTI.AutoLoadJSON**
     *default: 0 (false)*

-     A boolean value to indicate whether, when opening NIfTI images, any corresponding JSON file should be automatically loaded
+     A boolean value to indicate whether, when opening NIfTI images, any corresponding JSON file should be automatically loaded.

 *  **NIfTI.AutoSaveJSON**
     *default: 0 (false)*

-     A boolean value to indicate whether, when writing NIfTI images, a corresponding JSON file should be automatically created in order to save any header entries that cannot be stored in the NIfTI header
+     A boolean value to indicate whether, when writing NIfTI images, a corresponding JSON file should be automatically created in order to save any header entries that cannot be stored in the NIfTI header.

 *  **NeedOpenGLCoreProfile**
     *default: 1 (true)*